 Such dynamics lead to resentment and contempt; vibrations known to terminate even the most seemingly fated relationships.

-Dynamics that will continuously feed on any negative emotions coming from either of you; regardless of who started what or whose done more to resolve things.
+Dynamics that will continuously feed on any negative emotions coming from either of you; regardless of who started what or who's done more to resolve things.

-This process can start right away, when you decide to take the lead; just as your partner would have to if roles were reversed, and she were the one to first seek out help and authentically desire change.
+This process can start right away when you decide to take the lead; just as your partner would have to if roles were reversed, and she was the one to first seek out help and authentically desire change.

 It's important to have some basic understanding of human behavior, personalities, relationship dynamics, interpersonal communication, and argumentativeness itself.